laboon/ebook/text/30_defects.md

 Normal - This is an edge case, but the user may not know to hit the back button to retry logging in.

+WORKAROUND:

+Ensure username field is not blank when logging in.

 NOTES:

 The text of the page shown is